-In planning and performing our audit of the consolidated financial statements, we considered LIPA's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the consolidated financial statements, but not for the purpose of expressing an opinion on the effectiveness of LIPA's internal control.
+In planning and performing our audit of the consolidated financial statements, we considered LIPA's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the consolidated financial statements, but not for the purpose of expressing an opinion on the effectiveness of LIPA's internal control.
 Accordingly, we do not express an opinion on the effectiveness of LIPA's internal control.